-The drain outlet or "P" trap (Fig. 4) is shipped loose with the case and made from a $1\,1/2$ " PVC pipe.
+Some self-contained cases require a floor drain.
+If applicable, the drain outlet or "P" trap (Fig. 7) is shipped loose with the case and made from a 1 1/2" PVC pipe.
 Care should be given to ensure that all connections are water-tight and sealed with the appropriate PVC or ABS cement.

-Fig. 4 "P" trap / drain outlet
+Fig. 7 "P" trap / drain outlet